-Deferred consideration as at 30 April 2021 relates to the acquisitions of Fraser Brown, ASB Law LLP, EGL and Shulmans LLP and is not contingent.
+Deferred consideration as at 30 April 2022 relates to the acquisition of Langleys Solicitors LLP and is not contingent.

-In addition the Group has contingent consideration relating to acquisitions accrued and included within trade and other payables.
-This is contingent based upon continued employment and is being accrued on a monthly basis in the Statement of Comprehensive Income in accordance with the terms of the agreements.
+In addition, the Group has accrued contingent consideration relating to acquisitions within trade and other payables.
+This is contingent based upon continued employment and is being accrued on a monthly basis in the Consolidated Statement of Comprehensive Income in accordance with the terms of the agreements.
 It is expected that employment will continue for the terms of the agreements and, therefore, the contingent consideration will be payable in full.

-29. Deferred tax
+31. Deferred tax